Wesam-Alqawasmeh/data-structures-and-algorithms/401-code-challenges/cc_documentation/CCs.md

 - Lab 30 - Implementation: Graphs
 - Challenge 31 - Implement breadth-first traversal on a graph
 - Challenge 32 - Is full trip is possible with direct flights, and how much it would cost
-- Challenge 33 - Conduct a depth first preorder traversal on a graph
+- Challenge 33 - Conduct a depth first pre order traversal on a graph